mestery/thenetlol/content/episodes/episode30.md

 +++
-title = "Episode 30 - Al Lynn and Vinny Parla on getting to the "Left of Boom." date = "2022-03-01"
+title = "Episode 30 - Al Lynn and Vinny Parla on getting to the \"Left of Boom.\"" date = "2022-03-01"
 [ author ]
   name = "thenet.lol"